Antidoteseries/Android-Universe-Module-Deployer/README.md

 Direct: Put your module folders in the Modules folder dircetly

 TAR: Like ZIP mode, packing your module to a TAR file one by one, and put them in the Modules folder

-#### ABSlotConfig
+#### ABSlot
-##### This option only for devices which using A/B Partations.

-##### Change the A/B Partation which to flash.
+##### Set the partation which you want to flash.
+It will only effect the device which has A/B Partation.

-a: Writing your modules to A Partation
+A: Writing your modules to A Partation

-b: Writing your modules to B Partation
+B: Writing your modules to B Partation

-Single: Not for A/B Partations devices.
-If you flash on a A/B Partations devices, it will exit.
+Current: Flash in current active slot.

 ### - Module Config.ini

 #### ModuleName

 ##### The name for your module.

 e.g. Camera enhancement

 #### Version

 ##### The module version.
 It will only display on flash output so you can set anything you want.
-e.g. 1.0.A.1 Special Edition
+e.g.1.0.
+A.1 Special Edition

 #### VersionCode

-##### The module version for detect update. it must be a integer.
+##### The module version for detect update.it must be a integer.
-e.g. 1037
+e.g.1037

 #### ModulePart

 ##### Set the parts which you want to flash.
-Separate different part with ",".
+Separate different part with ", ".
 system: Copy all files in (your module folder)/system to device.

 vendor: Copy all files in (your module folder)/vendor to device.
 Please notice that DON'T put your vendor files to /system/vendor.
 It will occuare problems on Project Treble devices.

 sony_oem: Copy all files in (your module folder)/oem to device.
 The options is only designed and verifed on Sony Xperia Devices.

-e.g. system,vendor
+e.g.system, vendor

+#### ModuleABSlot

+##### Set the partation which you want to flash.
+It will only effect the device which has A/B Partation.
+Follow: Follow the settings in Package config.

+Current: Flash in current active slot.

+A (B): Flash in A (B) slot.

 #### Enabled

 ##### A switch such as the name.
 true: Flash it.

 false: Not flash it.